Teradata/stacki-wiki/wiki/Overview.md

 2. Disposable machines, just like VMs Everything is built from the ground up programmatically - recovering from disasters just means rebuilding your servers.
 3. Doesn't dispose of data.
 After initial installation, data is preserved across reinstalls.
 Data drives are reformatted only by deliberate action.
 A reinstall is a refresh of the OS and/or application software while data on disk is preserved.
 4. Certainty.
 If you're configuring individual machines on a daily basis without automation, you're losing.
 Stacki allows you to stop configuring individual servers and always know the state of your data center.
 5. DevOps integration.
-Servers are installed with Stacki and can be augmented them with DevOps infrastructure - be it shell scripts, Salt, Chef, Puppet, CFEngine, Ansible, or homegrown.
+Servers are installed with Stacki and can be augmented with DevOps infrastructure - be it shell scripts, Salt, Chef, Puppet, CFEngine, Ansible, or homegrown.
 Don't throw away work already done.

 ## Linux